 There are two types of refunds; tuition refunds and credit balance refunds.
 The disbursement of refunds can come by direct deposit or by paper check.
+Students are required to sign up for direct deposit.
+Students who do not sign up for direct deposit will have their refunds delayed and if the address is bad they risk having their refund escheated (returned) to the state or federal government.

 Tuition and fees refunds are governed by Board of Trustee Rule 20-31-05.
 Refund schedules only apply in the event one or more dropped classes’ results in a decrease in total applicable tuition and fees.